 The most dangerous city in Ohio is Cleveland.
 The city has a population of 367,991 and a very high violent crime rate.
 Cleveland’s crime rate is 5.5 times the Ohio state average and 4.3 times the national average.
 Cleveland suffers from mass poverty, a high unemployment rate, and problems stemming from the drug trade, all contributing to the city’s crime rate.
 In addition, Cleveland has one of the highest murder rates in the nation, with residents having an overall 1 in 59 chance of becoming the victim of a violent crime.
-In 2020 there were 160 murders, 1,593 robberies, and 4,135 assaults.
+In 2022 there were 164 murders, 1,505 robberies, and 4,280 assaults, making Cleveland the worst city in Ohio for violent crimes.

-Another one of the worst cities in Ohio is Chillicothe due to its high crime rate, which is 4 times the state average and 3.7 times the national average.
+Another one of the most dangerous cities in Ohio is Chillicothe, which has an extremely high crime rate which is 4 times the state average and 3.7 times the national average.
 Chillicothe only has a population of 22,000, but there are numerous violent crimes in the city.
 It has a terrible problem with sexual assault, the rate of which is 2.8 times the national average.
 In 2020 there were 111 violent crimes and 1,432 property crimes.
 Chillicothe has numerous problems stemming from the drug trade and has a disproportionately high number of overdose deaths.
 The city suffers from a high poverty rate of 18%, and residents overall have a 1 in 13 chance of becoming victims of any type of crime.

-Home of Ohio University, Athens has a population of 25,000.
-Athens crime rate is 2,279 per 100,000 people.
+Another one of the most dangerous cities in Ohio is Athens.
+The crime rate in Athens is 2,279 per 100,000 people.
 While Athens may not be the most dangerous city in Ohio, it is one of the poorest cities in the state due to its 48.7% poverty rate, which is more than three times the US national average.
 The median household income in Athens is only about $32,000, which is nearly 60% lower than the US average; the median home value is $196,000, which is just 10% lower than the national average.
 The city’s House price to income ratio in 2022 was nearly 6.3 compared to the national 3.6.

+Canton is also one of the worst cities in Ohio due to its high crime rate.
 With a population of 70,000, Canton has a crime rate of 6,293 per 100,000 making it 168% higher than the national average.
 In 2022 Canton had over 1,000 violent crimes, including 16 murders, 155 robberies, and 729 assaults.
-Overall, residents have a 1 in 16 chance of becoming the victim of any type of crime.
+Overall, residents have a 1 in 16 chance of becoming the victim of a crime.
 Canton is one of the poorest cities in Ohio with a poverty rate of 30% and an unemployment rate of 10%.

 Dayton is another one of the most dangerous cities in Ohio.
 Dayton is Ohio’s 6th largest city, with a population of 140,000.
 The city’s crime rate is 4,932 per 100,000 people making the city 110% higher than the national average.
 The chance of becoming the victim of any type of crime is 1 in 21.
 In 2020, there were 1,523 violent crimes in the city, including 46 murders, 300 robberies, and 1,040 assaults.
 Montgomery County, which Dayton is a part of, has the 8th highest rate of drug overdose deaths in the United States.
 Property crime in Dayton was recorded at 5,391 incidents in 2020.
 Much of the violent and property crime directly stems from issues regarding the drug trade in the city.
 The city’s poverty rate stands at 29.6% with an unemployment rate of 29.6%.